What is the Working Holiday Visa in Korea (H1)?

-Be between 18 and 30 years old (inclusive) and unaccompanied by dependent.
+- Be between 18 and 30 years old (inclusive) and unaccompanied by a dependent.

-Be able to give financial proof that you can support yourself financially during the first stage of your Working Holiday in Korea.
-This means you have to have at least KRW 3,000,000 in savings.
+- Be able to give financial proof that you can support yourself financially during the first stage of your Working Holiday in Korea.
+This means you need a bank statement showing at least KRW 3,000,000 in savings.

-Have a return ticket or financial proof that you can buy one.
+- Have a return flight ticket or proof of funds that you can buy one.

-Be travelling to Korea for the sole purpose of holiday and travel.
+- Be traveling to Korea for the sole purpose of holiday and travel.

 Those requirements are susceptible to change according to your nationality so be sure to check your country’s Korean embassy to get the appropriate information.